altintech/udacity-bcdev-nanodegree-project-5/README.md

 # ND1309 C2 Ethereum Smart Contracts, Tokens and Dapps - Project Starter

+---
+### NOTE: For the details of the COMPLETED project go to MY-README.md

+---

 **PROJECT: Decentralized Star Notary Service Project** - For this project, you will create a DApp by adding functionality with your smart contract and deploy it on the public testnet.

 ### ToDo